San Francisco Salvation Army emergency financial assistance programs.

 Vouchers may also be given out at the San Francisco Salvation Army Family Stores.
 They can be redeemed at the location above.
 Most of this is for very low income families or those in a crisis, such as single moms.
 The vouchers can help pay for free baby items, household supplies, clothes and more.
 This is a core program of the Salvation Army.

 Food pantries and soup kitchens offer free weekly meals, canned goods, and perishable items.
 Some items may be delivered to the homebound and elderly.
 Mobile Feeding is offered when available.
 Mobile feeding units serve hot meals to homeless and very low income in San Francisco.
 Congregate meals are held at Salvation Army buildings, senior centers, churches and other sites are used for preparation and service of free hot meals.

 Seasonal assistance includes Infant/Toddler Wee-Ones-Wonder Fair, Christmas Toy & Joy Shop, Angel Tree, and Back to School clothing and supplies.
 Angel Tree can provide free Christmas gifts and toys to children in the San Francisco area.

-Shelter is offered at many facilities or other sites.
+Homeless Shelter is offered at many facilities or other sites.
 In addition to housing, other assistance programs may include child care to allow adult family members to salvage personal effects, guidance and support in applying for long-term assistance, section 8 vouchers, and more.

 Case management and job programs from the Salvation Army in San Fran